 This decision has been severely criticized, not only in Canada but in other countries as well, as being contrary to the spirit of the Charter.
-(See David Beatty in an article entitled Constitutional Conceits: The Coercive Authority of the Courts in 37 University of Toronto Law Journal (1987) 83 at p 186 and Private Rights/Public Wrongs: The Liberal Lie of the Charter by Allan C Hutchinson and Andrew Peter in the (1988)38 University of Toronto Law Journal LJ 297.)
+(See David Beatty in an article entitled 'The Coercive Authority of Courts' in (1987) Toronto Law Journal at 186 and the Liberal Lie of the Charter' by Allan C Hutchinson and Andrew Peter in the (1988) 38 University of Toronto Law Journal at 297).